Standard deduction: Tax advantage

 - Nonresident or dual-status alien: Nonresident aliens and dual-status taxpayers can’t claim the standard deduction except for certain exceptions.

-Read more: How married filing separately works & when to do it
+Read more: How married filing separately works and when to do it

 Standard deduction vs. itemized deduction

 When you file your federal tax return, you’ll have two options: claiming the standard deduction or itemizing your deductions.
 Claiming the standard deduction is the simplest option.
-And for most taxpayers, the standard deduction will offer the greatest tax savings, especially with the increased standard deduction through 2024.
+And for most taxpayers, the standard deduction can offer the greatest tax savings.

-However, for some people, itemizing deductions is a better option.
+However, for some people, itemizing deductions could be a better option.
 Itemizing your deductions allows you to claim certain deductions that you wouldn’t be able to claim if you claimed the standard deduction.
 And for high-income earners with high spending, itemizing deductions may often result in greater tax savings.

-Some of the deductions available4 if you choose to itemize include:
+Some of the deductions available if you choose to itemize include:5

 - Charitable contributions